Jointly Exchangeable Collective Risk Models: Interaction, Structure, and Limit Theorems: Introduction

 Systemic risk is a major concern in finance and insurance.
 Idiosyncratic and systematic risks account for only part of the probabilistic variations in outcomes, while systemic interactions play a crucial role in financial markets, cyber networks, power grids, and other infrastructures.
 This paper focuses on modeling insurance portfolio losses within a generalized collective model, or frequency-severity model.
 Classical risk theory does not inherently capture systemic effects, highlighting the well-recognized need for more sophisticated models.

-We introduce a probabilistic model for total losses, such as those of an insurance company, using the theory of jointly exchangeable arrays.
+We introduce a probabilistic model for total losses, such as those of an insurance company, using the theory of jointly exchangeable arrays, a weaker notion than classical exchangeability.
 This approach extends beyond idiosyncratic and systematic risk by incorporating a specific systemic component: network interaction.
-Our framework generalizes de Finetti’s exchangeability by preserving network interactions while allowing for relabeling, unlike conventional models that assume homogeneity after adjusting for covariates.
-Example specifications include exchangeable graphs and graphon models -- such as Erd\H{o}s-R{\'e}nyi random networks -- to describe transmissions and infections within an insurance portfolio.
+Specifically, our framework generalizes de Finetti’s exchangeability by preserving network interactions while allowing for relabeling, unlike conventional models that assume homogeneity after adjusting for covariates.
+Example specifications include random graphs and graphon models -- such as Erd\H{o}s-R{\'e}nyi random networks -- to describe transmissions and infections within an insurance portfolio.
 Additionally, conditional loss expenditures are modeled as dependent through jointly exchangeable arrays.
 The classical collective risk model emerges as a special case.
 Within this framework, we establish several limit theorems that asymptotically characterize the distribution of total portfolio losses.

+In insurance, systemic risk naturally arises in networked systems.
+Relevant examples include power grids and digital infrastructures, operating both at local and global scales, as well as contagion-type dynamics generated by cyber threats.
+Market sentiment can likewise be modeled within this framework.
+Recent surveys addressing these phenomena include \cite{aw-s23} and \cite{ENISA24}.
+Our approach is most closely related to the systemic perspective of \cite{zs22}, while placing particular emphasis on underlying probabilistic symmetries and on the derivation of corresponding limit theorems.

-For a systematic presentation of exchangeability concepts, including joint exchangeability, we refer to \citet{ald} and \citet{kal3}.
+For a systematic presentation of probabilistic symmetries, including joint exchangeability, we refer to \citet{ald} and \citet{kal3}.
 Under the additional assumption that jointly exchangeable arrays are dissociated, limit results in distribution for related statistics are derived in \cite{sil}, with further results in \cite{eag}.
 Jointly exchangeable distributions admit an ergodic decomposition that extends de Finetti's theorem, see \cite{dF37}.
 These structural results are developed in \citet{hoo}, \citet{ald0}, \citet{kal1}, \citet{kal2}, and \citet{kal3}.
 The Choquet representation of the joint distribution as a mixture of dissociated arrays provides a natural reduction to this case.

 Limit theorems for exchangeable arrays have been studied from various perspectives. \citet{eag2} examines dissociated arrays and generalizations of central limit theorems to $U$-statistics. \citet{dav} extends these results to empirical processes. \citet{aus} develops a general theory of limit theorems within the framework of distributional symmetries defined by invariance under group transformations.
 Although this broader theory applies in our setting, we use the classical results of \citet{sil} and \citet{eag}, which are sufficient for our analysis.